We strive to reduce carbon emissions from our operations and provide customers with resilient, low-carbon solutions.

 Skanska's greenhouse gas reporting covers all Business Units.
 We measure carbon emissions in accordance with the Greenhouse Gas Protocol.
 Activity data is based on invoiced data, real-time meters, models and estimates or data as reported by suppliers.

-Energy conversions are done using publically available conversion factors and emission factors are sourced from open databases like International Energy Agency (IEA) and Reliable Disclosure Systems for Europe (RE-DISS).
+Energy conversions are done using publicly available conversion factors and emission factors are sourced from open databases like International Energy Agency (IEA), UK Department for Environment, Food and Rural Affairs(DEFRA) and Reliable Disclosure Systems for Europe (RE-DISS).

-A limited assurance engagement of the Skanska carbon emission inventory is undertaken by Skanska's auditors.
+A limited assurance engagement of the Skanska greenhouse gas emission inventory is undertaken by Skanska's auditors.

 Carbon emission categories